Sinbad: Legend of the Seven Seas: Marketing

 A PC game based on the film was released by Atari, who worked closely with one of the film's directors, Patrick Gilmore.
 It was released before the VHS and DVD release of the film.
 Burger King released six promotional toys at the time of the film's release, and each toy came with a "Constellation Card".
 Hasbro produced a series of Sinbad figures as part of its G.I.
 JOE action figure brand.
 The figures were 12" tall and came with a mythical monster.

 Home media

 Sinbad: Legend of the Seven Seas was released on DVD and VHS on November 18, 2003, by DreamWorks Home Entertainment.
 The DVD included a six-minute interactive short animated film Cyclops Island, featuring an encounter with the eponymous Cyclopes.

+In February 2006, Paramount Pictures acquired the rights to all live-action films DreamWorks had released between 1997 and 2005, following Viacom's $1.6 billion acquisition of the company's live-action film assets and television assets.
+Additionally, Paramount signed a six-year distribution agreement for past and future DreamWorks Animation films, with DreamWorks Animation having spun off into a separate company from the live-action division in 2004.

-In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures (owners of the pre-2011 DreamWorks Pictures library) and transferred to 20th Century Fox before reverting to Universal Studios in 2018; Universal Pictures Home Entertainment subsequently released the film on Blu-ray Disc on June 4, 2019, with the Cyclops Island short removed.
+On December 31, 2012, DreamWorks Animation's distribution agreement with Paramount officially ended.
+In July 2014, the distribution rights to the DreamWorks Animation catalog were purchased back by DreamWorks Animation from Paramount and transferred to new distribution partner 20th Century Fox.
+Fox's distribution rights reverted to Universal Pictures in 2018, two years after NBCUniversal's $3.8 billion acquisition of DreamWorks Animation in 2016.
+Universal Pictures Home Entertainment subsequently released the film on Blu-ray Disc on June 4, 2019, with the Cyclops Island short removed.